Family Support Services

 Family Drug Help

-For more information on these groups, or to find Family Drug Help support groups in other parts of Victoria, call Family Drug Help on 1300 660 068 or visit their website here.
+For more information on these groups, call Family Drug Help on 1300 660 068 or visit their website here.

 Family Drug Support

-Family Drug Support run family support groups in the Inner East and other locations across Australia.
+Family Drug Support run family support groups across Australia.
 These groups are run by trained workers who usually have their own experiences as a family member affected by alcohol or other drugs.
 The groups focus on sharing experiences and supporting each other.
 You can find out more about the Family Drug Support groups on their website here.

 Al-Anon Family Groups Australia